Skip to main content

 Staff can help with initial enquiries if you are thinking of raising a complaint about your pension.
 They might be able to help you immediately to resolve your problem.
 Applications are assessed to decide what action needs to be taken to ensure a smooth and efficient process in each case.
 We also have staff who decide if an application can be taken on for investigation.

-If your complaint is assessed to be suitable for early resolution, it will be passed to one of our Resolution Specialists.
+If your complaint is assessed to be suitable for our Resolution Team, it will be passed to a Resolution Specialist.
 They will usually talk to you and the party being complained about to reach a resolution on the complaint that is acceptable to everyone.

-If a complaint cannot be resolved this way, the Resolution Specialist will explain the possible next steps, which might include the complaint being considered by an Adjudicator and ultimately the Ombudsman.
+If a complaint cannot be resolved this way, the next steps might include the complaint being considered by an Adjudicator and ultimately an Ombudsman.

 Adjudication